* Demographic group segmentation not available for this indicator

 This was a direct download from the NSC Research Center.

 Collectively, the institutions covered by the NSC data serve 97% of all postsecondary students nationwide and 98% of students in North Carolina.
-The NSC data does not cover all institutional sectors equally, however, and has lower coverage rates of for-profit institutions.
-More detail on NSC coverage is available here.
+The NSC data does not cover all institutional sectors equally, however, and has lower coverage rates of coverage for for-profit institutions.
+More details on NSC coverage are available here.

 The data used in the development of this indicator is derived from administrative records and is subject to non-sampling error.